lisunshiny/welp-plan/README.md

 ### Phase 2: Viewing Restaurants and Reviews (~2 days)
 I will add API routes to serve restaurant and review data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+By the end of this phase, users will be able to create and view reviews and restaurants, all inside a single Backbone app.

 [Details][phase-two]